-The entire membership of the cooperative shall be eligible to vote in the election of directors that occur each year.
-At each annual meeting of the members, directors shall be elected by and from the members, to serve until their successor shall have been elected and shall have qualified.
+Each Member of a Director district shall be entitled to one (1) vote upon each Director election for that individual Director district, and only Members of a Director district may vote in that Director district election.
+At each annual meeting of the members, directors shall be elected by and from the members in their Director district, to serve until their successor shall have been elected and shall have qualified.